techidaily/site-android-location-track/source/_posts/in-2024-how-to-intercept-text-messages-on-honor-magic-5-pro-drfone-by-drfone-virtual-android.md

 ![friends location](https://images.wondershare.com/drfone/2023/virtuallocation/friends-location.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RAnyQ0uj9Yg?si=Es4_ulcdM_-LuDcq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This method holds good only if the Facebook app has access to the location details of your friends.
 In case if any members have denied the location sharing option on this Facebook account then it is impossible to track the location using this method.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XoC2TGp1PLY?si=iH9xs76NhWn4pP-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion

 Therefore, you had learnt how to **find the current location of a mobile number in Google maps**?
 A short synopsis on various unique techniques to identify the real-time location of a mobile number has been listed out in the above content.
 Every method is different and it has its pros and cons.
 Some methods perform well only if the target phone is connected with the internet platform.
 Certain solutions give you precise results only when the target phone's location services are enabled.
 Thus, every method has its constraints and you have to identify a perfect method which meets your requirement appropriately.
 Utilize these solutions to track your kid’s real-time location details and safeguard your child from unnecessary society threats.

-## You Might Also Like

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jnITUsxMz5s?si=ohwRVH6eWhVnC6Xf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## You Might Also Like

 ## Location-based apps